nansencenter/DAPPER/paper.md

 DAPPER provides experimental support and guidance for new developments in DA by facilitating numerical investigations through a variety of typical test cases and statistics.
-It (a) reproduces numerical benchmarks results reported in the literature and (b) facilitates comparative studies, thus promoting the (a) reliability and (b) relevance of the results.
+It reproduces numerical benchmarks results reported in the literature and facilitates comparative studies, thus promoting the reliability and relevance of the results.
-DAPPER is (c) open source, written in Python, and (d) focuses on readability;
+DAPPER is open source, written in Python, and focuses on readability;
-this promotes the (c) reproduction and (d) dissemination of the underlying science, and makes it easy to adapt and extend.
+this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend.

 The README contains a comprehensive list of related projects,